Plink02/PBbot/README.md

   Retrieves the entered user's PB for the specified category.
 No category specification will default to single segment

   The user is searched for on speedrun.com.
 This means usernames do not have to be exact, but if somebody else has a very similar username to who you want to look up, results may not be retrieved.
-Categories MUST be spelled exactly as they appear on src. ("Glass Joe" is fine.
-"Joe" is not as src has no search functionality for categories.
+Categories MUST be spelled exactly as they appear on src. ("Glass Joe" or "glass joe" is fine.
+"Joe" is not as src has no search functionality for categories).

   Examples: